So, I finally started writing a new post 10 days ago, but sputtered out and never got it out. I’m finally completing it this morning. Here it is:

 liver for graft-versus-host disease, but they are very minor and steroid ointment, prednisone and other Rxes have kept it at bay.

 My immune system continues to be suppressed, so I’m always on the kids to wash their hands and we try to avoid being around obviously sick people.
 The suppression is to prevent my new stem cells from attacking my organs.
 It looks like the timeline for suppression will be a long time out.
 That’s just part of my 20 prescriptions.
-Now that I think about it, I’m IMG_0439probably more likely to die from choking on my pills than dying from cancer.
+Now that I think about it, I’m probably more likely to die from choking on my pills than dying from cancer.
 Weird humor I know, but that’s how we do it around here to get a few laughs in.
 And we have quite a few laughs in this house!